Field Training Officer

 Contact Us to discuss POST certification in your state.

-• Learn from current and former FTOs and FTO Supervisors
+- Learn from current and former FTOs and FTO Supervisors.
+Our instructors are practitioners, not theorists.

-• Learn how to be an FTO through careful anaylsis of real-incident videos and role players
+- Learn how to be an FTO through careful analysis of real-incident videos and role players

-• Lots of examples of evaluation reports and plenty of practice writing them
+- You’ll receive lots of examples of evaluation reports and get plenty of practice writing them

-• Learn specifically how to apply the number scale to rate trainees.
-You’ll also learn specific ways to teach de-escalation, mental health responses, case law and more
+- Learn specifically how to apply the number scale to rate trainees

 Most agencies struggle with hiring and retaining quality recruits.
 Having well trained FTOs can make the difference between recruits successfully passing the Field Training Program or not.